 - Legal Studies Program, the nation’s oldest undergraduate law and society program.
 Graduate students have the opportunity to serve as teaching assistants and teach their own courses in Legal Studies.

 - The Law and Society Association, the world’s premier scholarly organization devoted to the social scientific, interpretive, and historical analyses of law across multiple social contexts.

 - Five College Legal Studies Seminar, which brings together faculty and students from across the Five Colleges and the world in a series of monthly talks.
 Past presenters have included Jennifer Carlson (University of Arizona), Matthew C. Ingram (University at Albany), Hannah Lerner (Tel Aviv University), and Keramet Reiter (University of California, Irvine), in addition to faculty from Amherst College, Hampshire College, Mount Holyoke College, Smith College, and UMass.
 Paul Collins is the Chair of this seminar series, which is sponsored by the Five College Consortium.

 - The National Center for Technology and Dispute Resolution, an international organization focused on the use of information technology to better understand and manage conflict resolution.
 Leah Wing is the Co-Director of the NCTDR.

-GRADUATE COURSEWORK: Doctoral students in Public Law traditionally take a Public Law Proseminar and other graduate-level coursework, such as courses in Comparative Judicial Politics, Constitutional Law, Law and American Democracy, Law in Society, and Transitional Justice.
+GRADUATE COURSEWORK: Doctoral students in Law, Politics and Society traditionally take a Proseminar in Law and Courts and other graduate-level coursework, such as courses in Comparative Judicial Politics, Constitutional Law, Law and American Democracy, Law in Society, and Transitional Justice.
 Ph.D. students in Public Law must also pass a comprehensive exam with mastery in three areas of Public Law:

 - Judicial Process and Politics